Fcharan/WinlatorMali/README.md

 # WinlatorMali

-# Box64 And X86 By Ptseb 🫡
+# Box64 And X86 By Ptitseb 🫡

 # Winlator By Bruno 🫡